LinkedEarth/LeapFROGS/chapters/module1.md

 - Tomas Beuzen [Python Programming for Data Science](https://www.tomasbeuzen.com/python-programming-for-data-science/README.html).
 - Software carpentry [Programming with Python](https://swcarpentry.github.io/python-novice-inflammation/)

 Also, do not hesitate to ask Large Language Models such as ChatGPT and Claude.
-Although they may not always give you the correct answers, especially for niche packages (read [our blog](https://medium.com/cyberpaleo/pyleoclim-and-chatgpt-f8f1de167044))
+They may not always give you the correct answers, especially for niche packages (read [our blog](https://medium.com/cyberpaleo/pyleoclim-and-chatgpt-f8f1de167044)), but they can point you in the right general direction.

 </exercise>